Feliz-SZK/Berserk/README.md

 **Berserk is a commandline tool written in python to increase website traffic**

-**Berserk works with privoxy and tor and visit websites with different ips as well as different user-agents**
+**Berserk works with privoxy and tor and visits websites with different ips as well as different user-agents**

 ## Usage: